|

 In Places of Worship, general issues about Health and Safety are enforced by your local District or Borough Council.
 Fire safety is enforced by your local Fire and Rescue Service.

-In most Places of Worship, an inspector will not normally come and inspect the building unless they need to (for example, if there is a major accident).
+In most Places of Worship, an inspector will not normally come and inspect the building unless there is a need to (for example, if there is a major accident or fire, or if they receive a complaint).
 An inspector can call at any reasonable time, and you cannot refuse entry.
-In the case of food preparation kitchens, an inspector might call from time to time to do a routine check of the kitchen.
+In the case of food preparation kitchens, an inspector might call from time to time to do a routine check of the kitchen and might do some safety checks at the same time.

 There are a number of places you can get more information, including: